smxiongdi-zz/icx.market/README.md

 ### xmr.market
-goal: enable monero purchases between individuals; be it in the form of forhires, advertisements, fiat <-> xmr exchanges, etc
+goal: <br>enable monero purchases between individuals; be it in the form of forhires, advertisements, fiat <-> xmr exchanges, etc

 frontend objectives
 ------